Editing a Program

 prog.write("binary_annotated.quokka")

-commit -- apply changes to IDA
+commit -- apply changes to the disassembler database

 Program.commit calls write() and then spawns a headless IDA instance to